Welcome to Creation: here's your shovel.Exalted

 , or Chernozem

-.
-These Exalted are, like the Abyssals, associated with reanimation and corpses, and are said to be ghost hunters and sorcerer-exorcists, caught between the realms of death and life.
+, like the Abyssals, are associated with reanimation and corpses, and are said to be ghost hunters and sorcerer-exorcists, caught between the realms of death and life.
 They come to be when someone attempts one of the few truly impossible feats in Creation: bringing back the dead.
 On rare occasion, the fervor of these attempts reach into the Underworld and attract the attention of the Dark Mother.
 Something rises, but not the one who died...The Getimian Exalted,

-revealed as part of the 3rd edition Kickstarter campaign, are apparently 'drawn from stillborn destinies,' and act as agents in a war against the Sidereals.
+are Exalted apparently "drawn from stillborn destinies" and act as agents in a war against the Sidereals.
 Their charmsets are heavily tied to alchemy, as well as the yin-and-yang principle, and they are led in said war by a rogue Sidereal named Rakan Thulio.
-Their Exaltations are created by an as-yet-unrevealed figure 'of godlike power,' though not necessarily a
+Their Exaltations are created by an as-yet-unrevealed figure "of godlike power", though not necessarily a

 god, and their name carries connotations of time.The Exigents,

-also revealed in the Kickstarter, are champions of their individual patron spirit, and do not share a common charmset.
+are champions of their individual patron spirit, and do not share a common charmset.
 In times of crisis, a god may petition Heaven for permission to create their own unique Exalt.
 The process demands a sacrifice from the god, however, and may drain the very life from a weak deity (powerful ones can create several Exigents), so such a deity must be careful who they choose.
 As an example, an Exigent created from the power of a harvest god would be known as the Chosen of the Harvest, and have harvest-themed abilities.
-(The Exigence — the divine fire — that empowers them is a form of Exaltation; consequently they are not 'Exigent Exalts' but rather 'Exigents'.)
+(The Exigence, the divine fire that empowers them is a form of Exaltation; consequently they are not 'Exigent Exalts' but rather 'Exigents'.)

 The Exalted were created at the hands of the gods to overthrow the Primordials, the tyrannical cosmic superentities who created the world.
 They won, with the help of two traitor Primordials, Gaia and Autochthon, slaying some of the creators, and forcing the rest to surrender.
 The dead Primordials became the Neverborn, the nightmarish quiescent remains of entities for whom there is no beginning or end, and bound to sleep in the Underworld.
 Those who surrendered became the Yozis, crippled titans imprisoned within the Hell called Malfeas, the world-body of their king.
 But the dead Neverborn cast a final curse on the Exalted, dooming them all to succumb to their own hubris and madness.